machal/cssmine-content/content/css3-font-face.md

 }
 ```

 But be careful.
-There will always be browsers (or situations) that are not
+There will always be browsers (and situations) that are not
 compatible with any of these web font formats.
 Opera Mini is a good example.
 Or
 imagine a situation where a modern browser does not load the web font – let's
 say due to a slow mobile internet connection.